Heading to Mexico City and looking for scrumptious local dishes?

 Tacos are the quintessential Mexico City street food!
-They start with a filled corn tortilla, but the filling possibilities are endless!
+They start with a filled corn tortilla, but the filling possibilities are endless.
 Classic tacos usually have some type of meat as the filling (most commonly pork, beef, or chicken).
-Then, they’re topped with salsas, vegetables, spices, and other garnishes.
+Then, they’re topped with salsa, vegetables, spices, and other garnishes.
 Each type of taco has a distinct name, based on what animal or part of the animal the meat came from, or how the filling is prepared.
 Check out these 6 popular varieties!

 Tacos Al Pastor

 Credit: Mexico News Daily